Updated May 25

 Lastly, to my old stomping grounds of Markham Economist Sun (link: YorkRegion.com) “‘100 Ties, One Jacket’: Chance café encounter in Markham sparks a community donation drive” April 27, 2026 (Scarlet Liu).

-I am incredibly grateful for sharing the story and the 5 drop off locations for the communities to donate any discarded ties so I can repurpose them into something FUN and/or FUNctional.
+I am incredibly grateful for sharing the story and the 6 dropoff locations for the communities to donate any discarded ties!
+Can’t wait to repurpose them into something FUN and/or FUNctional.

 THANK YOU TO WHO HELPED START THIS!